SAP/terraform-provider-btp/DEVELOPER.md

 ### Configuration of the Terraform CLI

 Next you need to setup local development overrides in the Terraform CLI according to [this documentation](https://developer.hashicorp.com/terraform/plugin/debugging#terraform-cli-development-overrides).
 Once in place, Terraform will only consider local development builds for this provider.

+Keep in mind that the [configuration file](https://developer.hashicorp.com/terraform/cli/config/config-file) location depends on your operating system:

+* Mac/Linux/WSL: `~/.terraformrc`
+* Windows: `%APPDATA%/terraform.rc`

 The configuration should look similar to this:

 ```hcl
 provider_installation {